 It's so easy that we all can do it without any previous skills.
 At most of the time, this method works and we can use APFS henceforward.
 But it should be noted that the real conversion operation varies from situation to situation and this method may fail to work sometimes.

-If unfortunately we fail to convert HFS/HFS+ to APFS with Disk Utility and lose our data on the drive, we still have the chance to recover lost data.
+If unfortunately we fail to convert HFS+ to APFS with Disk Utility and lose our data on the drive, we still have the chance to recover lost data.

 No matter the lost files are images, documents, videos or emails and no matter files are lost from HFS, HFS+, HFSX, FAT32 or exFAT drives, iBoysoft Mac Data Recovery can easily get them back.

-Besides iBoysoft Mac Data Recovery, iBoysoft Drive Manager, an easy-to-use software that can make our operation on Mac more convenient, is also recommended.
+Besides iBoysoft Mac Data Recovery, iBoysoft Drive Manager, an easy-to-use software that can make our operations more convenient on Mac, is also recommended.

 Many of us may have already noticed that it's quite inconvenient to use external drives and network drives on Mac.
 To access those drives, we need to mount, unmount and remount them over and over again, and that wastes us a lot of time.